Apply To Our Program

 Preliminary PGY1 Track

-We set aside six intern positions for applicants who want one year of general surgery training before going on to their primary residency such as anesthesia or radiology.
+We have up to three preliminary PGY1 positions for applicants who want one year of general surgery training before going on to their primary residency, such as anesthesia or radiology.
 We make every effort to ensure that the rotation schedules for preliminary surgery interns are similar to the categorical schedules.
-We can account for most specialty specific rotation requests.
+We can account for most specialty-specific rotation requests.

 PGY 1 prelim interviews are scheduled as phone interviews; interviews take place in December.